 At some point in life, we will unfortunately all experience the death of a loved one.
 But only those of us with a loved one diagnosed with dementia, or other untreatable neurological diseases, have experienced the death of a loved one who is still living.
 Those of you who are reading this who are lucky enough to have not dealt with dementia may be confused by this statement – but for those of you – the millions of you – who have witnessed a friend or relative undergo the gradual loss of their mind due to dementia…sadly know exactly what I am talking about.
-To me, dementia is a slow and painful death – but not of the body…of the mind.
-So while the person with dementia is still physically living – unfortunately their mind eventually is not.
-The loved ones of those with dementia must mourn their “mental” deaths while still physically caring for them – despite the fact that they often become unrecognizable, even to those that love them the most.
+I want to share my very personal story of dementia with you, one in which I witnessed a slow and painful death - but not of the body… of the mind.

 Sadly, the growing numbers of those affected by dementia – not only here in the US, but globally is staggering.
 5 to 7 percent of people over 60 worldwide live with dementia.
 There are approximately 50 million people currently living with dementia worldwide, increasing to 82 million by 2030 and 152 million by 2050.
 That’s simply too many people.